 and began her early career as a company member of the Grand Rapids

-Janelle is a faculty member of The Dance Annex Studio for the Dance Arts, and is currently teaching virtual Pilates, dance, and barre classes from her home in Southern Maine, where she lives with her husband, two daughters Willoughby and Penelope, and their dog Winnie.
+Janelle is a faculty member of The Dance Annex Studio for the Dance Arts, and is currently teaching virtual Pilates, dance, and barre classes from her home in Southern Maine, where she lives with her husband, two daughters, and their puppy Winnie.